Niagara Residence Applications OPEN MONDAY, FEBRUARY 2nd, 2026 at 9 AM (EST). To apply, please click here.

 Summer Semester

-Applications Open February 1
+Applications Open February 1 (or next business day)

 You can apply for Residence by filling out the online application through the online Housing Portal.
 Applications will be accepted at any time on a first-come, first-serve basis and is subject to availability.